Back to basics

 Intentional insiders, however, can act unwillingly.
 Blackmail is another social engineering technique attackers deploy to get insiders to use a manipulated device – this time, wittingly.
 So, while the employee intends to harm the organization, they do so under coercion.
 The attacker is simply using the employee as a vessel to get the device into the physically secured enterprise.

 Third parties are another significant threat to enterprises.
 These are the individuals who, despite not being directly employed by the company, still have some form of access to the organization.
-Hardware-based attacks involving third party insiders typically exploit outsourced cleaning personnel; these workers have access to the building yet lack loyalty to the organization and are, thus, more likely to give in to a bribe.
+Hardware-based attacks involving third party insiders, such as in an evil maid attack typically exploit outsourced cleaning personnel.
+These workers have access to the building yet lack loyalty to the organization and are, thus, more likely to give in to a bribe.
 Alternatively, the attacker can disguise themselves as a cleaner and gain access to the building; they are unlikely to raise any suspicion, especially in a large enterprise where temporary workers are commonplace.
 Once inside, the “cleaner” (be it an actual cleaner bribed to carry out the task or the attacker in disguise) can implant a rogue device.

 Throughout this blog, I have related the various types of insider threats to hardware-based attacks.
 Why, you might be wondering, do bad actors opt for this attack method?
 Well, not only are there numerous tools on the market, all with varying functionalities to carry out a range of different attacks, but rogue devices also act completely covertly.
 And, thus, raise no security alarms, allowing for deep infiltration and perilous attacks.
 In fact, for 28% of enterprises, difficulty in detecting rogue devices is making it increasingly challenging to identify and prevent insider attacks, according to research by Cybersecurity Insiders.

 Spoofed devices (such as the compromised iPhone charger or USB thumb drive mentioned earlier) have been manipulated on Layer 1 to impersonate legitimate HIDs.
-Existing security solutions, such as NAC, EPS, IDS, or IoT Network Security, fail to cover Layer .
+Existing security solutions, such as NAC, EPS, IDS, or IoT Network Security, fail to cover Layer 1 in the OSI model.
 This means the spoofed device gets recognized as the legitimate device it is impersonating rather than what it actually is.
 On the other hand, network implants operate on Layer 1, thus going entirely under the radar of security tools.

 On the outs

 Sepio’s Hardware Access Control (HAC-1) solution provides a panacea to the gap in device visibility to prevent insiders from harming the enterprise through the use of rogue devices.
-By going deeper than any other solution, HAC-1’s Layer 1 visibility means no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices.
+By going deeper than any other solution, HAC-1’s Layer 1 visibility means no device goes unmanaged; the solution identifies, detects, and handles all IT/IoT and OT device security trough L1 visibility.
 Using this visibility to support the solution’s policy enforcement mechanism and Rogue Device Mitigation feature, HAC-1 instantly detects any unapproved or rogue hardware, blocking such devices through an automated mitigation process carried out by third party tools.
 The Zero Trust Hardware Access approach offered by HAC-1 provides protection at the first line of defense and prevents the abuse of insider access privileges.

 HAC-1 requires no hardware resources and does not monitor any traffic; within 24 hours, we can provide you with complete asset visibility and identify previously undetected rogue or vulnerable devices.
 They might be insiders, but with HAC-1, their physical access isn’t getting a rogue device much further than the door.